rkitover/sh-prompt-simple/README.md

 On MSYS2 it also shows the current value of `$MSYSTEM`, that is either `MSYS`, `MINGW32` or `MINGW64`.

-It is compatible bash, zsh or any POSIX compliant sh implementation such as busybox, (d)ash, ksh, etc..
+It is compatible with bash, zsh and some other POSIX sh implementations such as busybox, (d)ash, ksh, etc..

 It's based on the [Solarized